The Llano Estacado from the Eye of a Native Daughter

 Hall County TX, HWY 86 and TX 70 Crossroads, 2017, by Sisco-Cook

-Photography and the art world have changed since Tucker’s book in 1975, but the status of women artists in American society has only slightly improved over the last forty-one years.
+Photography and the art world have changed since Tucker’s book in 1975, but the status of women artists in American society has only slightly improved over the last forty-two years.
 This is especially true in the field of landscape photography.
 The American West was and still is defined by the eyes of males.
 Since the beginning of photography we have mostly been shown the American West through the lens of a male photographer.
 Ansel Adams’ landscape posters and calendars of the dramatic scenery of Yosemite National Park hang in our kitchens and offices.
 American West photos are expected to express the expansiveness of the land, the intense scenic beauty and to eliminate all traces of human activity.
 To some degree this is what Americans have been taught to expect, and it is what they seem to purchase.

 Reagan County TX, Big Lake Downtown, 2016 by Sisco-Cook